 Form a Plan to Address Health Equity and SDoH in Your Office

-- Earn continuing medical education (CME) credit while creating a plan to address SDoH in your office through the American Medical Association (AMA) course Addressing Social Determinants of Health (SDOH): Beyond the Clinic Walls
+- Earn CME credit while creating a plan to address SDoH in your office through the AMA course Addressing Social Determinants of Health (SDOH): Beyond the Clinic Walls

 - The EveryONE Project focuses on providing family physicians and their practice teams with education and resources to advocate for health equity, promote workforce diversity, and foster collaboration with community organizations to advance health equity.